 You may not think of yourself as running a business, but you’re considered self-employed if you engage in business-like activities.

-- You intend to make a profit (even if you operate at a loss).
+- intend to make a profit (even if you operate at a loss)

-- You make efforts to sustain or grow your business.
+- make ongoing efforts to sustain, grow, or further the interests of your business